Geniools/IRentalize/README.md

 ## Description

 IRentalize is a web application that allows users to rent out their items to other users.
-The application is closely realted to the popular website Airbnb, but instead of renting out *only* houses, users can rent out different other items.
+The application is closely related to the popular website Airbnb, but instead of renting out *only* houses, users can rent out different other items.

 ## ERD - Entity Relationship Diagram

+***Note:*** *The ERD is not final and will be updated in the future.*
 ![ERD](docs/assets/IRentalize_ERD.png)

 ## Installation